fourstix/GFX-1802-Library/README.md

 **Notes:**
 * The gfx_disp_clear, gfx_disp_h_line and gfx_disp_v_line methods may call gfx_disp_pixel repeatedly on some displays, or they may implement faster and more efficient algorithms on other displays.
 * The gfx_disp_size method should return the unrotated display height and width.
 There is no requirement that one dimension should be larger than the other.
 For example for a landscape display the width will be greater than the height, but for a portrait display, the height will be greater than the width.
-* All parameters are to the GFX Display Interface are signed byte values.
-Valid ranges are 0 <= y < h-1 and 0 < x < w-1, where h is the diplay height and w is the display width.
-Only values within the display boundaries are visible.
+* All parameters to the GFX Display Interface methods are signed byte values.
+Valid co-ordinate ranges are 0 <= y < h-1 and 0 < x < w-1, where h is the diplay height and w is the display width.
+Only co-ordinate values within the display boundaries are visible.

 ## Interface Registers:
 * ra.1 = display height